kishan59/SynapseCode-Flask-App/README.md

         * `app/templates/auth/register.html`: The registration page HTML.
         * `app/templates/snippets/my_snippets.html`: Displays the user's snippet collection, search bar, and the snippet detail modal.
         * `app/templates/snippets/add_snippet.html`: The form used for both adding new and editing existing snippets.
-* `config.py`: Stores application-wide configuration settings (database URI, secret key, pagination).
+* `instance/`: This directory holds instance-specific files that should not be under version control.
-* `run.py`: The entry point for starting the Flask development server.
+    * `instance/config.py`: This file stores application configuration settings, including sensitive data like the `SECRET_KEY` and the local database URI.
+It's deliberately excluded from Git tracking (`.gitignore`) to prevent sensitive information from being exposed in the repository and to allow for different configurations in development vs. production environments.
 * `requirements.txt`: Lists all Python dependencies, crucial for environment setup.
-* `.gitignore`: Specifies files/directories Git should ignore (e.g., virtual environment, local database).
+* `.gitignore`: Specifies files/directories Git should ignore (e.g., virtual environment, local database, instance folder content).

 ### Design Choices & Rationale